 Application Procedures for Fall 2015 Admission:

-- Applicants will complete and submit an application, and upload the required pre-screening recordings through our online portal, Acceptd.
+- Applicants will complete and submit an application, and upload the required pre-screening recordings (audio only) through our online portal, Acceptd.
 Acceptd charges $15 for this service, payable by credit card.

 - Pre-screening recordings should include three complete works, one each from the Classical, Romantic, and contemporary periods.